 I'm Rachel and I'm bringing you restaurant-quality recipes you can easily make at home!

 Hello, I’m Rachel and I really love food!
 I started cooking at age 11 when I put a half cup of baking soda into a batch of cookies instead of a half teaspoon.
 Because…what’s the worst that could happen, right?
 The cookies were a spectacular fail and it got me interested in cooking.
-I’ve amassed several years of culinary training over the years.
-Thanks to the wonderful world of the internet I’ve been able to pursue my dream of cooking professionally, all while staying at home.
+I’ve amassed several years of both formal and informal culinary training over the years.
+Thanks to the wonderful world of the internet I’ve been able to pursue my dream of cooking professionally, all while cooking barefoot from the comfort of my own home kitchen.
+My recipes are used in restaurants and bakeries around the world, I’m a published cookbook author, and I’m able to work with some of the largest food and kitchenware brands in the world.
 Here on The Stay At Home Chef is where I share my recipes and recipe video tutorials with a worldwide audience–all for free!
-It’s my goal to help you feed your family delicious foods.
+You don’t have to be a professional chef to make restaurant-quality meals at home.
+It’s my goal to help you feed your family delicious foods and give you the confidence to feel like the chef of your own kitchen.

 Not only do I share recipes on this blog, I am also a published cookbook author.
 You can find my cooking show online on Facebook, Facebook Watch, and YouTube!
 Sometimes it seems like a lot, but like I said, I freakin’ love food.
 And I love sharing that love with others.